 When you have been diagnosed with an anxiety disorder, you may suffer to the extent that it severely interferes with your life.
-You may in fact suffer with more than one anxiety disorder at a time, as there are many types of anxiety disorders, and they often overlap.
+In fact, you may suffer from more than one anxiety disorder at a time, as there are many types of anxiety disorders, and they often overlap.

-For instance, when you have panic disorder you can be said to be suffering from generalized anxiety disorder, or GAD.
-Obsessive compulsive disorder, or OCD, is also common amongst those suffering with both panic disorder and GAD.
-Co-morbidity amongst the anxiety disorders is quite common.
+For instance, when you have a panic disorder, you can be said to be suffering from a generalized anxiety disorder or GAD.
+Obsessive-compulsive disorder, or OCD, is also common amongst those suffering from both panic disorder and GAD.
+Co-morbidity amongst anxiety disorders is quite common.

-Post-traumatic stress disorder, social phobia and phobias generally are also other examples of anxiety disorders.
-Sometimes the symptoms can seem to overlap, but the common root symptoms are anxiety with fear and worry.
-A little anxiety in life is normal and necessary to a degree—but chronic, longstanding anxiety can test us to the limit.
+Post-traumatic stress disorder, social phobia, and phobias generally are also other examples of anxiety disorders.
+Sometimes the symptoms can seem to overlap, but the common root symptoms are anxiety, fear, and worry.
+A little anxiety in life is normal and necessary to a degree—but chronic and longstanding anxiety can test us to the limit.

 Beta-blockers such as Inderal are sometimes prescribed, especially for social anxiety.
 These are usually used to treat high blood pressure and heart problems but can be useful to calm some of the sudden physical symptoms such as palpitations.
 These should ideally be used as a short-term solution.

 Like many medications, all of the above can have side effects.
 Some of the SSRI side effects actually include: